richardbergquist/java-multicodec/Readme.md

 #### Current Workarounds
 The `Multicodec.decode()` method makes the assumption that the decoding only supports single byte codec codes, to prevent the "clash of codecs" issue from presenting itself.
-This means that while `Multicodec.encode()` method can encode for any codec code, but the `Multicodec.decode()` does not support decoding of multibyte codec codes.
+This means that while `Multicodec.encode()` method can encode for any codec code, the `Multicodec.decode()` does not support decoding of multibyte codec codes.

 If `Multicodec.decode()` is used to decode a multibyte codec code then `AmbiguousCodecEncodingException` is thrown.

 #### Possible Solutions
 #### Solution A : Use of a reserved character delimiter